Skip to main content

 About me

-In 2023-26, together with Per Hogselius (PI) & Marta Musso, I will explore 'coal transnsationalism' in Europe in 1918-39.
-In particular, we will investigate how international experts, municipal actors and infrastructure engineers dealt with the fundamental dependence on coal as the main energy source of the interwar period.
+In 2023-26, together with Per Hogselius (PI) & Marta Musso, I explore 'coal transnsationalism' in Europe in 1918-39.
+We investigate how international experts, municipal actors and infrastructure engineers dealt with the fundamental dependence on coal as the main energy source of the interwar period.

 PostDocs: